desai-nisarg/library/egyptian_fruit_bat/README.md

 ## Dataset information

-We provide two datasets - the Egyptian fruit bat dataset (91 080 recordings, unbalanced classes, 44GB), and its mini counterpart (10 000 recordings, 1 000 recordings per class, 4,9GB).
+We provide two datasets - the Egyptian fruit bat dataset (91 080 recordings, unbalanced classes, 44GB), and its smaller, cleaner counterpart (10 000 recordings, 1 000 recordings per class, 4,9GB).

 Vocalizations have been recorded at 250 000 Hz.
 Recordings range in length from 0.02 to 34 seconds.
 The calls are labeled and include the following information: emitter, addressee, context, emitter re-vocalization action, addressee pre-vocalization action, emitter post-vocalization action, and addressee post-vocalization action.
 The contains social vocalizations and represents the complete vocal repertoire used by the bats.